dmd-program/DMD-300-FA19/individual-design-project.md

 All project deliverables must be met for the project to be graded.
 A non-submission or non-completion for any part of the project is considered an incomplete project.

-1. Complied with all deliverable requirements: 20%
+1. Met all deliverable requirements: 20%
 2. Project outcomes:
    * Concept: 20%
    * Craft: 20%